How to get credit for the first time

 At some point in your life, you will probably like or need to apply for credit, which comes in many forms including a loan, credit card, overdraft, store card or mortgage.
 But apply for credit and being accepted for credit will always be determined by your credit score and your credit history.

 Everyone has a credit score.
 A person who has a good repayment history, who has taken and repaid credit over time will most likely have a good credit score, which is represented by a number.
 This number will be lower if repayments have been missed, or credit not even taken.
-A high or low number, good or bad credit rating ultimately defines how lendable you are, and how much of a risk it is to the lender to provide you with credit.
+A high or low number, good or bad credit rating ultimately defines how lendable you are, and how much of a risk it is to the to provide you with credit.

 Your score will determine: